SCENE 01 / PRODUCTION

 Underwater Filming

-The production team requires certified dive crews to work on Okinawa, coastal and pool locations where they will use camera housings for RED and ARRI and other specific camera models.
+Our certified dive crews work at Okinawa, coastal, and pool locations.
+They use housings built for RED, ARRI, and other camera models.

 Time-lapse & Hyperlapse